Managing IBS Symptoms Naturally

 Bake in the preheated oven for 15-18 minutes, or until the scones are golden brown on top.
 Allow the scones to cool slightly before serving.

 (To make your own cardamon sugar: Mix 1/4 teaspoon of cardamon with 1/3 cup sugar.
-Double it if want more for later.)
+Double it if you want more for later.)

 By incorporating kiwis into your diet and following these helpful tips, you may be able to soothe digestive discomfort and will be successful to reach greater gut health!